Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 // SPDX-License-Identifier: MIT

-pragma solidity >=0.7.6 <0.9;
+pragma solidity ^0.8.27;

-import { ITeeExtensionRegistry } from "./interface/ITeeExtensionRegistry.sol";
+import { ITeeExtensionRegistry } from "./interfaces/ITeeExtensionRegistry.sol";

-import { ITeeMachineRegistry } from "./interface/ITeeMachineRegistry.sol";
+import { ITeeMachineRegistry } from "./interfaces/ITeeMachineRegistry.sol";

 contract InstructionSender {

-ITeeExtensionRegistry public immutable teeExtensionRegistry;
+ITeeExtensionRegistry public immutable TEE_EXTENSION_REGISTRY;

-ITeeMachineRegistry public immutable teeMachineRegistry;
+ITeeMachineRegistry public immutable TEE_MACHINE_REGISTRY;

-uint256 public _extensionId;
+uint256 private _extensionId;

 constructor(

-address _teeExtensionRegistry,
+ITeeExtensionRegistry _teeExtensionRegistry,

-address _teeMachineRegistry
+ITeeMachineRegistry _teeMachineRegistry

 ) {